 Linux screen is a tool used to multiplex single ssh terminal easily.
-Screen has a strong competitor named tmux where we will look next posts.
-Screen has these abilities to make system administrators life easy.
+The screen has a strong competitor named tmux where we will look next posts.
+The screen has these abilities to make system administrators life easy.

 - Multiple screens in a single ssh connection

 - Easily dividing and multiplexing single window